-The query code is the hash digest of a query.
-The query stage id is a 2-digit number that represents the position of a stage in the DAG, and the group member id is the position of the function in a group it belongs to.
-The function name does not include a timestamp so that the created function can be reused by continuous queries without incurring a cold start penalty.
-This naming convention guarantees that each cloud function is appropriately identified and categorized into a distinct query, allowing \flock to detect and resolve issues efficiently.
+The cloud function name consists of three parts: \texttt{ Function Name: <Query Code>-<Query Stage ID>-<Group Member ID>} where the query code is the hash digest of a query, the query stage ID is a 2-digit number representing the position of a stage in the DAG, and the group member ID is the position of the function within its group.
+The function name does not include a timestamp, allowing the created function to be reused by continuous queries without incurring a cold start penalty.
+This naming convention ensures that each cloud function is appropriately identified and categorized into a distinct query, enabling \flock to efficiently detect and resolve issues.

-The cloud function concurrency is the number of instances or execution environments that serve requests at a given time~\cite{lambda_instance}.
-The first time you invoke a function, AWS Lambda creates a function instance and runs its method to process the event.
-After the invocation has ended, the execution environment is retained for a period of time.
-If another request arrives, the environment is reused to handle the subsequent request.
-However, if requests arrive simultaneously, Lambda scales up the function instances to provide multiple execution environments, and the events are processed concurrently.
-Each instance has to be set up independently, so each instance experiences a full cold start. \flock uses \texttt{put\_function\_concurrency()}~\cite{concurrency_func} to set the maximum concurrency for each function in the query DAG, ensuring that the function has the ability to scale on its own, preventing it from growing beyond that point.